 I’ve been there.
 It is overwhelming and at the end of the scenario, I am emotionally and physically spent.
 Therefore, some simulation programs utilize a subject matter expert (facilitator/educator) to help assess the learners and guide the operator, and in some cases, portray the voice of the patient.
 Even with two people, there is a lot to coordinate, communicate and monitor.

 For those of you reading this that have facilitated a scenario using simulators, you know what it means to experience cognitive overload.
 Operating the scenario is only part of the cognitive load that a typical operations specialist must facilitate.
 Once the scenario is complete, the simulation space must be setup for the next group of learners.
 The simulator must be reset, and perhaps calibrated appropriately.
 What if a simulator has a technical issue?
 What if the network goes down?
 What if?
 Each interval between each scenario are as critical as the scenario itself.
 Are the props in place?
 Are supplies present and in the right quantity?
 This can be a logistical nightmare, as the setting must be complete and ready by the time the learners step into the scenario environment.

 This post serves as introduction to a series of forth-coming posts that will attempt to address critical factors in reducing cognitive load for the operations specialist.
 Keep in mind that a faculty member or a simulation educator may not have the “luxury” of having a simulation technician, or operations specialist, so must function as such.
 This only adds another layer of distraction (cognitive load) as these professionals must think beyond the moment and consider how a scenario might fit into the overall curriculum, and how learner performance should be addressed in a safe environment during debriefing.
-Join me next time as we begin to address technological and operational solutions to cognitive overload.
+Join us in the next article as we begin to address technological and operational solutions to cognitive overload.
 Have questions?
-Fill out the form below and I will get back to you.
+Fill out this form here.